 We knew this day would come—we had been at Fort Knox right at four years . . . an eternity if measured in military time.
 But we were not prepared to hear the words right at this moment.

-During my Junior year of high school at Fort Knox High School, I had come out of my shell considerably, even going so far as to join a theatre group, mentored by an English teacher, Mrs. Heirs, and I acted in a one-act play.
+During my junior year of high school at Fort Knox High School, I had come out of my shell considerably, even going so far as to join a theatre group, mentored by a wonderful English teacher, Mrs. Heirs, and I acted in a one-act play.

-I didn't have a girlfriend so there was no angst of leaving behind someone I was really close to, but I had made several friends during my three years of high school, and our theatre "troupe" was as close knit as you could get being Military Brat.
-I was looking forward to being a senior, and having some of the status that comes with being a senior, and being the second in my family to graduate from Fort Knox High School.
-But it was not to be.
+I didn’t have a girlfriend so there was no angst of ending a romantic relationship, but I had made several friends during my three years of high school, in my art class and from our theatre “troupe” which was as close knit as you could get being Military Brat.
+I was looking forward to being a senior, and having some of the status that comes with it, but it was not to be.

 Now I was heading to Germany, to a new school, Frankfurt American High School, and would have to start all over with making new friends and finding new points of reference.

-We had lived in Mannheim, Germany, just a few years earlier, from 1962 to 1966, also during the Cold War.
+We had lived in Mannheim, Germany, just a few years earlier, from 1962 to 1966, also during what is now called the Cold War.
 I had fond and vivid memories of our time in West Germany, and this, combined with the adventure that lay ahead of a new school, and being a senior, made it difficult to think about much else as the days started to drag by.

 Dad went on ahead of us, in mid-April.
-Dad wrote my mother, who then relayed news and information we needed, such as "Stay out of trouble at school—or else you will have to deal with me."
-Or, "Be sure to help your Mother."—things I did not really need to be reminded of, but my younger sisters did.
+Dad wrote my mother, who then relayed news and information we needed, such as “Stay out of trouble at school—or else you will have to deal with me.”
+Or, “Be sure to help your Mother.”
+These were things I did not really need to be reminded of, but the reminders did not hurt.

-My mother, myself and two younger sisters were left to deal with the movers, cleaning of the quarters, shipping the car, and our final transportation from Fort Knox to McGuire AFB, then on to Germany.
+My mother, myself and two younger sisters were left to deal with the movers, cleaning of the quarters, passing inspection, and our final transportation from Fort Knox to McGuire AFB, then on to Germany.

-Having been through several moves before, we got through it all and with just a few suitcases between the four of us, we flew to what was then called West Germany, as at this time Germany was still divided into East and West, with the Soviets controlling East Germany, and posing a threat to the rest of Germany and Europe.
+Over the next few weeks we got through the packing, the cleaning and inspecting of the quarters, getting our shots up to date and all the other requirements for the move.
+Finally, there we were, with just a few suitcases between the four of us, our airline tickets and passports and then we were boarding our flight and leaving the U.S. behind.
+We flew to what was then called West Germany, as at this time Germany was still divided into East and West, with the Soviets controlling East Germany, and posing a threat to the rest of Germany and Europe.

 Welcome to Florstadt

-Dad's new HQ and office was actually in Friedburg, but there were no quarters available yet for us, but we were on "the list".
+Dad’s new HQ and office was actually in Friedburg, but there were no quarters available yet for us.
+We were on “the list” and dad was told a family was rotating back to the U.S. early in the next year.
 In the meantime, we were going to be living in a small town called Florstadt.
-Being jetlaged at the time, I don't remember too much about the car trip.

 Living on the economy meant we would live off-post, away from the conveniences of post such as the PX, commissary, hospital, movie theater, barber, library and other amenities we had grown so accustomed to at Fort Knox.